 CS Investors Have Opportunity to Lead Credit Suisse Group AG Securities Fraud Lawsuit

-LOS ANGELES, April 7, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Credit Suisse Group AG ("Credit Suisse" or the "Company") (NYSE: CS).
+BENSALEM, Pa., April 11, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Credit Suisse Group AG ("Credit Suisse" or the "Company") (NYSE: CS).

 Class Period: March 10, 2022 – March 20, 2023